 - Bus service is provided for all students who live 1.5 miles or more from the school.

-- Visitors are always welcome at Herriman and asked, as per State Law, to sign in at the office prior to conducting business in the school.
-The Herriman staff is happy to assist visitors and anxious to help new students feel at home.
+Visitors are always welcome at Herriman Elementary.
+For safety purposes Utah State Law requires all visitors to sign in at the office prior to conducting business in the school.
+The Herriman staff is happy to assist visitors and eager to help new students feel at home.